omari91/cim-grid-control-engine/README.md

 - **Layer 3: Solvers (SciPy/NumPy):** Implements numerical methods for non-linear power flow.
 - **Layer 4: Application:** Orchestrates solvers to answer business questions (e.g., "Can I connect this EV charger?").

+## Engineering Assumptions & Future Roadmap

+### Physical Assumptions
+- **Three-Phase Balance:** The solver currently assumes a perfectly balanced three-phase system and models the positive sequence network.
+- **Topology:** The Forward-Backward Sweep (FBS) implementation is optimized for **radial** distribution feeders (trees).
+Meshed topologies would require a Newton-Raphson solver upgrade.

+### Production Considerations (TODOs)
+- **Scaling:** The current BFS parent lookup is $O(N^2)$ in the worst case.
+For production grids (>10k nodes), this would be optimized to $O(N)$ by caching the tree structure.
+- **Concurrency:** The hosting capacity algorithm currently mutates the grid state in-place.
+A production version would use immutable data structures to ensure thread safety in a REST API context.
+- **Grid Codes:** The Fuzzy Logic Controller is a conceptual demonstration.
+Real-world implementation would require adherence to VDE-AR-N 4105 static voltage support curves.

 ## Quick Start
 1. Install dependencies:
    ```bash